 You’re not allowed to write anything down but they do spell words out to help visual learners cope.
 There’s lots of pronunication work and helpful memory hooks to help the vocabulary and grammar stick in your mind.

 The courses aren’t free but they don’t cost the earth, either.
-This is the beginner level programme but there are more advanced packs, too.
+This is the beginner level Michel Thomas programme but there are more advanced packs, too.

-I haven’t actually tried this but after rediscovering my stepdaughter’s Disney picture dictionary, I can see the value in a grown-up’s version.
-It’s had good reviews on Amazon: Portuguese-English Visual Bilingual Dictionary (DK Bilingual Dictionaries)
+After rediscovering my stepdaughter’s Disney picture dictionary, I can see the value in a grown-up’s version.
+This Portuguese-English Visual Bilingual Dictionary (DK Bilingual Dictionaries) is worth a look.

 That’s all I have for you at the moment but please let me know if you know of any other free or nearly free resources to add to the list.